San Juan Islands 6-Day sea kayaking tour. Truly a trip of a lifetime!

 All participants must demonstrate the ability to:

-• Hold breath while under water
+• Hold their breath while underwater

 • Maintain a balanced, upright position when seated in a kayak, with adaptations if needed.